aws-samples/Dynamic-data-masking-in-Amazon-RDS-for-PostgreSQL-Amazon-Aurora-PostgreSQL-and-Babelfish-for-Aurora/README.md

 If the definition for the underlying source table changes, the masking view nust be regenerated.
 Additionally, the unmasked\_roles and pii\_masked\_columns tables must reflect the changes in the source tables before the masking views are generated.

 When dealing with many tables, it can become cumbersome to keep track of the tables whose definition has changed.
-You can use the procedure **MaskingReconciliation** to generate DDM masking views for all the tables in a schema.
+You can use the procedure **MaskingReconciliation** to generate dynamic data masking views for all the tables in a schema.
 **